-Home > Blog-Evènements Greeters >
+Home > Greeters Events >

 On the occasion of the International Tourist Guide Day on February 21, I thought it was important to talk about this profession.
 Despite an overall growth in tourism, the profession is sometimes in danger due to attempts to deregulate the sector.
 We are also seeing the emergence of platforms offering services of visits by local people (generally paid or tipped).
 Please note that for this edition, the Fédération Nationale des Guides Interprètes et Conférenciers (FNGIC) offers free visits to Paris by some of its 1200 members.
 More info, Click here .